cronvel/hyper-markdown-pdf/documentation.md

-# Hyper PDF
+# Meta PDF

-This package is deprecated, it has been moved to [Hyper PDF](https://www.npmjs.com/package/hyper-pdf).
+Meta PDF is a pdf renderer based on a subset of HTML as input.